-This chapter outlines the process for applying for service and securing all permits and inspections, as well as provides a timeline of average turnaround times to complete the application process.
+This chapter outlines the process for applying for service and securing all permits and inspections, as well as provides a timeline of average City Light turnaround times to complete the electric service process.

 The Standards for Electric Service, an annual publication consisting of construction and material standards related to electric service, can be found HERE.